Nehasingh2504/Tik-Tac-Toe/README.md

-🕹️ ** Tic-Tac-Toe Game **
+# 🕹️ Tic-Tac-Toe Game

 A visually engaging and functional Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
 This project demonstrates DOM manipulation, game logic, and event handling in a clean and beginner-friendly way.

-🎮 Features
+## 🎮 Features

-Two-player mode (X vs O)
+- Two-player mode (X vs O)

-Turn-based interaction with status update
+- Turn-based interaction with status update

-Automatic win detection
+- Automatic win detection

-Draw (tie) recognition
+- Draw (tie) recognition

-Reset/new game functionality
+- Reset/new game functionality

-Clean and centered layout
+- Clean and centered layout

-Responsive and clean user interface
+- Responsive and clean user interface

-📁 Technologies Used
+## 📁 Technologies Used

-HTML5 – structure of the game board
+- HTML5 – structure of the game board

-CSS3 – styling and layout
+- CSS3 – styling and layout

-JavaScript – game logic and interactions
+- JavaScript – game logic and interactions

+## Demo

+Insert gif or link to demo